 Last but not least, as Bieri pointed out, all renters’ needs are not alike.
 Young, city-dwelling professionals with an active social life might not need or want more than a conveniently located small, two- or three-room apartment they can share with roommates, for example.
 Contrast their budget to that of a young family (who might have the same income as the professional roommates) looking for space for children and willing to pay a premium to be near good schools.

 So what’s a better rule of thumb?
-Instead of blindly following the 30 perecent rule, create a realistic budget (start with an online tool like Mint.com or MoneyMinder.com) tracking all of your current expenses to see how much is left over for housing.
+Instead of blindly following the 30% rule, create a realistic budget specific to your life.
 “When you have a thorough picture of your financial life, you can run various scenarios to determine how much you can afford to pay,” says Friedberg.
 “There is no magic, one-size-fits-all answer.”

 For earners who are able to save, Bieri recommends using a different benchmark altogether: the three-month emergency fund.
 Look at your cash flow and liquidity, he suggests, to calculate whether you have enough of an emergency account to cover three to six months’ worth of rent and debt obligations if you were to lose your income.
 The math may be trickier, but you’ll have a much clearer sense of how much rent you can comfortably afford.